JakeMartin-ICL/ha-monzo/README.md

 ## Prerequisites and Approval

 Before adding the Monzo integration, you'll need to create a [Monzo developer account](https://developers.monzo.com/).
-From here, you need to create a new OAuth client for Home Assistant to use by going to *Clients* > *New OAuth Client*, then fill in the form as follows:
+From here, you need to create a new OAuth client for Home Assistant to use by going to *Clients* > *New OAuth Client*, then fill in the form as follows (make sure to copy the URL as shown, don't replace it with your own):

 - Name: Home Assistant
 - Logo URL: This can be left blank